byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 **2) Home ferment Kefir whey or sauerkraut juice**

 Kefir Whey made available from straining kefir milk through cloth to separate the milk solids from the liquid whey.
-If not available then add 1 part fermented rice water to 10 parts whole milk, cover and allow to ferment 10 - 14 days.
+If neither whey or sauerkraut juice is available then add 1 part fermented rice water to 10 parts whole milk, cover and allow to ferment 10 - 14 days.
 The ferment will separate into three distinct layers.
 Use a turkey baster or some such device to retrieve the middle layer.

 **Next combine:**

-**1 part rice water : 10 parts Kefir Whey or sauerkraut juice**
+**1 part rice water : 10 parts Kefir Whey, sauerkraut juice or above milk/rice culture**

 - Bottle, cap and store in a cool dark place.